bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/spaCy.md

 If you had Basilica working before, you'll need to reset your SQL database to flush out the old embeddings which are not compatible with our new model.

-In principal, this same procedure with only slight variation should work for any word library with embeding models, such as gensim, mxnet, etc.
+In principal, this same procedure with only slight variation should work for any library with word-embeding models such as gensim, mxnet, etc.